ejh243/BrainFANS/documentation/docs/Contributing/Contributing_to_repository/development-pipeline.md

 ### Select the relevant template for your report

 - Bug: Make a report for any bugs you have encountered in the repository (*i.e.* Unexpected/unwanted behaviour)
-- Code refactor: Make suggestions for how code can be optimised/improved
+- Code refactor: Make suggestions for how code can be optimised or improved
 - Documentation: Report any faults in the documentation
 - Enhancement: Suggest any features that should be added/altered